cep21/circuit/README.md

 ## Configuration factories

-Configuration factories are supported on the root hystrix object.
+Configuration factories are supported on the root manager object.
 This allows you to create dynamic configuration per circuit name.

 ```go